-- 1. The Faculty Board, the Board of Examiners and the examiners may use electronic communication devices like the student portal, e-mail via UMaccount or AskPsy.nl for communications relating to the programme and exams. - 2.
-The Faculty Board, the Board of Examiners and the examiners are allowed to use the student portal, e-mail via UM-account or AskPsy.nl to announce decisions. - 3.
-The student must regularly check the student's university e-mail address and AskPsy.nl.
-Information disseminated via e-mail, the digital learning environment or the website will be assumed to be known.
+- 1. The Faculty Board, the Board of Examiners and the examiners may use electronic communication tools like the student portal, the digital learning environment, e-mail via UM-account and/or AskPsy.nl for communications relating to the programme and exams. - 2.
+The Faculty Board, the Board of Examiners and the examiners are allowed to use the student portal, the digital learning environment, e-mail via UMaccount and/or AskPsy.nl to announce decisions. - 3.
+The student must regularly check the student portal, the digital learning environment, e-mail via UM-account and AskPsy.nl.
+Information disseminated via these channels will be assumed to be known.